lios67/splice_snapshot/README.md

 # Splice Snapshot

-A simple tool to *extract frames* from video files and export them as a ZIP.
+A simple tool to *extract frames* from video files and export them as a ZIP of png image files.

 ## How to Use